yuri-gilferreira/watershed-challenge/README.md

 data['season'] = data.date.dt.month.map(month_to_season)
 ```

-The I created a function and applied it to the 3 different variables:
+Afterwards, I created a function and applied it to the 3 different variables:
  ```python
  def extreme(df, variable):
     # Get 95th quantile for each watershed station/season